Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you have (non-iceberg) lettuce on hand that you want to share with your pet, the first thing to do is wash it thoroughly.
 You don’t want any nasty chemicals getting ingested by your turtle, so don’t skimp on this step.

-Then, all you have to do is cut it up and dump it in their tank.
-If you have an aquatic species, just throw the lettuce in the water and let it float — your turtle will eat it when they’re ready.
+Then, all you have to do is cut it up and place it in their tank or enclosure.
+If you have an aquatic species, the lettuce can be placed in the water — your turtle will eat it when they’re ready (they often eat in the water itself).

 The pieces should be no longer than the turtle’s body, and don’t give them too much, as the little chompers are known to overfeed.

 Also, while leafy greens like romaine lettuce can be both delicious and nutritious for turtles, they’re not enough.
-Turtles thrive on variety, and they’ll get bored (and even stop eating) if they’re offered the same-old thing every day, so be sure to mix it up and offer them veggies, bugs, and meat.
+Turtles thrive on variety, so be sure to mix it up and offer them different types of veggies, insects/prey, and meat.

 What Other Veggies Can You Feed Your Turtle?